ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 first rewriting the Virtual Target Connection ID to be the correct Target Connection ID.

-A proxy that cannot support rewriting the Virtual Target Connection ID to the Target Connection ID may instead choose to simply let them be equal.
-If the proxy does choose to leverage Virtual Target Connection IDs, it MUST be able to rewrite The Virtual Target Connection ID to the Target Connection ID and correctly handle length differences between the two.
+A proxy that supports forwarding mode but chooses not to support rewriting the Virtual Target Connection ID to the Target Connection ID may opt to simply let them be equal.
+If the proxy does wish to dictate the Virtual Target Connection ID, it MUST be able to replace The Virtual Target Connection ID with the Target Connection ID and correctly handle length differences between the two.

 If the proxy does not support forwarded mode, or does not allow forwarded mode for a particular client or authority by policy, it can reject all REGISTER_TARGET_CID